pbonazzi/retina/README.md

 <sup>2</sup> SynSense AG, Switzerland

 ## ✉️ Citation ❤️

+Leave a star to support our open source initiative!⭐️

 ```
 @InProceedings{Bonazzi_2024_CVPR,
     author    = {Bonazzi, Pietro and Bian, Sizhen and Lippolis, Giovanni and Li, Yawei and Sheik, Sadique and Magno, Michele},